craole-cc/wallter/CONTRIBUTING.md

 # Create a new changeset
 jj new -m "feat: your feature description"

-# (Optional) Set a bookmark for your feature
+# Set a bookmark for your feature
 jj bookmark set feature/your-feature-name

-# Make changes, test, and update documentation

-# Update your commit message if needed
+# Update your commit message, if needed
 jj describe

 # Move your bookmark to the latest commit (if you made more commits)